thirstler/slor/README.md

 -----------------

 It should run anywhere Python3 runs (though it is more tested on POSIX type systems).
-The only limiting factor is the use of the "pickle" module which is used in the Python multiprocessing modules.
-Inter-process communication data is pickled with routines that are not guaranteed to be compatible between Python versions.
-In other words, don't try to run with disparate Python versions between the drivers and controller.
+The limiting factor is the use of the "pickle" module.
+Data moved between controller and drivers is serialized with routines that are not guaranteed to be compatible between Python versions: no controller with one major Python version and drivers with another.

 Installation
 ------------

 Slor can be installed by building the pip package and installing it.
-I like to create virtual environments so I can get recent versions of dependencies without messing up the system.
-Requires the venv, build and setuptools
+I like to create virtual environments so I can use recent python/module versions without messing up the system.
+This requires the venv, build and setuptools packages:
-packages:

     pip3 install venv # (or use your OS packages) python3 -mvenv ~/slor_venv